Brain Injury During Violence Against Women

 Violence against women can take many forms and women can be hurt by difference kinds of perpetrators, and yet IPV-related TBI has rarely been studied.

-Spotlight on Dr. Eve Valera
+This month’s spotlight is on Dr. Eve Valera

 Dr. Eve Valera is using advanced imaging scans like DTI to test for the presence of "abuse-related brain injuries" in women who have been in a physically abusive relationship.